Osorio21/SearchIt/README.md

 ##### BusinessTableViewController

 Contains view controller (UITableViewController) presenting a table of business cells listing name and address information.
 URL data from *InputTextController* was trasnferred to this view controller after transition button was pressed. *APICallFunction* is called from the viewDidLoad() method with the collected URL data.
 Use of delegate pattern (custom APICALL protocol) allows decoded JSON response to be set in variable defined in the *BusinessTableViewController*.
 Table data is reloaded and the table cells are populated with preliminary business data.
 Contains code for back button (custom UIButton) placed with a footer view, background color properties (custom color gradient struct), and configuration functions for customizing the text and color winth each cell.
 Back button is coded to present the *InputTextController* upon being pressed.
 Users transition to the *BusinessDetailsViewController* upon pressing any table cell.
-Specific Business object is transferred upon press of button.
+Specific Business object is transferred as well upon press of button.

 ##### BTVCTableConfig

-Extension of BusinessTableViewController that contains configuration functions for setting number of table rows and height of table rows.
+Extension of *BusinessTableViewController* that contains configuration functions for setting number of table rows and height of table rows.

 #### **DetailViewScreen**

 ##### BusinessDetailsViewController

-Information transferred from the *BusinessTableViewController* is presented here.
+Contains view controller (UITableViewController) presenting a table of business data.
+Information from Business object transferred from the *BusinessTableViewController* is presented here.
 View shows a table of the selected business with a variety of information in cells including the:

 + name
 + address